linto-ai/linto-stt/nemo/README.md

 ## HTTP serving mode - File transcription

 The HTTP serving mode deploys a HTTP server and a swagger-ui to allow transcription request on a dedicated route.
-You can send wav files to the server.
+You can send WAV files to the server.
 The default values of the API can be found in [```.envdefault```](https://github.com/linto-ai/linto-stt/blob/master/nemo/.envdefault) and can be used as a template for your own configuration file.

 The SERVICE_MODE value in the .env should be set to ```http```.